himavarshini/learning/cpp/README.md

 ## 1. Introduction to Compilers

 At this point, i am guessing you already have a version of compiler and most preferrably `gcc` or `g++` on a linux / windows machine.
+Check `gcc -v` to see the version of your gcc compiler installed on your ubuntu.

 1. Usually `gcc` is the preferred compiler for C programs and `g++` is for the C++ programs.
 2. The compilers implement the programming language and works as a translational unit that converts the program written in C and C++ into the binaries that are used to run on the hardware.